9 Common Pottery Wheel Mistakes and How to Fix Them

 Pushing your finger into the center too quickly will create a deep hole in your piece, making the bottom flimsy and forcing you to start again!

 You have to open up the Clay slowly and let the Wheel’s rotation do the work for you.
 Slowly opening your piece will allow you to create the perfect size inside, with a balanced distribution of Clay for the wall.
-Here are some steps that you need to do to be successful with this process:
+Here are some steps that you need to take to be successful with this process:

 - Dip your fingers into the bowl or pail of water.